CHFC and CHFT, co-op organizations

 History of the co-operative movement

-Our co-op story goes back to the 1840’s, to twenty eight weavers in Rochdale, Lancashire, England.
+The story of co-ops as organizations goes back to the 1840’s, to twenty eight weavers in Rochdale, Lancashire, England.
 Skilled workers were being forced into poverty through mechanization during the Industrial Revolution.
 These artisans chipped in a pound each to start their own shop with affordable quality unadulterated foods.
 Any surplus benefitted the community.
 “The Pioneers decided it was time shoppers were treated with honesty, openness and respect, that they should be able to share in the profits that their custom contributed to and that they should have a democratic right to have a say in the business.
 Every customer of the shop became a member and so had a true stake in the business.”
-Within 10 years, the British co-operative movement had grown to nearly 1,000 co-operatives.

 Housing co-ops in Canada started with the Antigonish Movement in Nova Scotia in 1861 where members came together to build houses for one another.
 They too used adult education to achieve their goal to improve economic and social circumstances.